Search

 Health Effects of Nicotine Pouches

-Even though the specific health outcomes of using nicotine pouches are not clear, any use of nicotine is unsafe.
+Even though the specific health risks and outcomes of using nicotine pouches are not fully understood, any use of nicotine is unsafe.
+Chronic use of smokeless tobacco products can lead to nicotine addiction, and some research suggests that smokeless tobacco could lead to cigarette use [5].

 Are Nicotine Pouches Safe?